Samagra-Development/Samagra-Website/src/pages/our-team/index.md

       Oil clients in the Middle-East and South East Asia, before switching gears and joining I-PAC as a Political Consultant for the 2021 West Bengal State Assembly elections.
-Rajanya has also briefly worked with multiple NGOs in Kolkata, helping 5₹3’ sort out their strategic and operational issues.
+Rajanya has also briefly worked with multiple NGOs in Kolkata, helping them sort out their strategic and operational issues.

       A strong desire to positively impact the citizens is what brought him to Samagra.